Great Lakes Council

-Great Lakes Council was a local government area in the Mid North Coast region of New South Wales, Australia.
+Great Lakes Council (trading as Great Lakes Shire) was a local government area in the Mid North Coast region of New South Wales, Australia.
 The area is situated adjacent to the shores of Port Stephens, Myall Lakes and Wallis Lake and the Pacific Highway and the Lakes Way.
 On 12 May 2016 the council was dissolved and the area included in the Mid-Coast Council, along with the City of Greater Taree and Gloucester Shire.
+From 7 March 1906 to 25 September 1971 it was known as Stroud Shire.

 The Great Lakes area is home to the globally significant, Ramsar Convention listed Myall Lakes wetlands.
 These wetlands are an important foundation for the economies of the former suburbs of the Great Lakes Council local government area, particularly the recreational fisheries and tourism sectors.

 Amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended the merger of a number of adjoining councils.
 In the initial proposal, the Great Lakes Council was not included in any amalgamation proposals.
 However, Gloucester Shire Council submitted an alternate proposal to amalgamate the Gloucester, Great Lakes and Greater Taree councils.
 The outcome of an independent review was completed by May 2016, when the council was dissolved.